About Us

 Before us this year is an important update of the county’s Growth Management Plan in the state and the county.
 It is an opportunity to limit carbon emissions, protect working farms and forest lands, and make cities more livable.
 At first, the process is confusing, but as it becomes more familiar, significant changes become possible by writing letters and attending hearings.

 On this site you can learn about current environmental and political issues.
 This includes efforts to protect shorelines, keep the water in our streams clean, create livable communities in our county, and preserve wildlife corridors along our streams in urban areas.
 This site is not intended to compete with any existing environmental group like Tahoma Bird Alliance or Sierra Club.
 We do not offer memberships, meetings, or fundraising.
-We are simply a small group of volunteers with political experience who know how to get things accomplished.
+We are a small group of volunteers with political experience who know how to get things accomplished.

 Working together, we can create a better future.
 A few dedicated people who work together with allies and county and state officials can truly make a difference!

-Brett has volunteered for over 20 years in campaign efforts for many local candidates here in Pierce County, in addition to 5 years in northern Colorado.
-From canvassing neighborhoods to posting signs, he enjoys the work.
-As a habitat steward, he coordinated the “Ivy League” at Point Defiance and the “Legion of Broom” at Parkland Prairie.
+Brett has volunteered for over 25 years with campaign efforts in Pierce County and northern Colorado.
+He canvasses neighborhoods and connects with voters.
+As a habitat steward, he started with the Pierce Conservation District Stream Team, coordinated Scotch broom removal on several large properties, and later served with the Poudre Wilderness Volunteers weed crew out of Fort Collins, Colorado.
+More recently, he coordinated the Ivy League at Point Defiance and the Legion of Broom at Parkland Prairie, where most of the English ivy and Scotch broom has been removed for native habitat restoration.
 He was named the 2002 Pierce Conservation District Volunteer of the Year and the 2016 Outstanding Adult Volunteer by Pierce County Parks & Recreation.
-He has served on the Metro Parks Nature & Environment Advisory Council and the Pierce County Arts Commission, and chaired the former Sierra Club Tatoosh Group political committee, which endorsed pro-environment candidates in Pierce County for over 20 years.
+He has served on several local boards, including the Metro Parks Nature & Environment Advisory Council and the Pierce County Arts Commission.
+Prior to joining the Coalition, he chaired the former Sierra Club Tatoosh Group Political Committee, which endorsed and supported environmentally-minded candidates throughout Pierce County for several years.